UniMath/agda-unimath/src/foundation/copartial-functions.lagda.md

   X ↦ Σ (Q : Prop), X * Q
 ```

-The map going down is defined by the pushout-product algebra structure of the
+The map going down is defined by the join operation on copartial elements, i.e.,
-map `T : 1 → Prop`.
-The main idea behind composition of copartial functions is
+the pushout-product algebra structure of the map `T : 1 → Prop`.
+The main idea
-that a composite of copartial function is erased on the union of the subtypes
+behind composition of copartial functions is that a composite of copartial
+function is erased on the union of the subtypes where each factor is erased.
-where each factor is erased.
-Indeed, if `f` is erased at `a` or
+Indeed, if `f` is erased at `a` or `map-copartial-eleemnt g` is erased at the
-`map-copartial-eleemnt g` is erased at the copartial element `f a` of `B`, then
+copartial element `f a` of `B`, then the composite of copartial functions
-the composite of copartial functions `g ∘ f` should be erased at `a`.
+`g ∘ f` should be erased at `a`.

 **Note:** The topic of copartial functions was not known to us in the
 literature, and our formalization on this topic should be considered